 Sociology is an option choice at KS4 which follows the AQA specification.
-The course is taught over three years, starting in Year 9 and is assessed at the end of Year 11.
+The course is taught over two years, starting in Year 10 and is assessed at the end of Year 11.
 The topics covered include:

 • The Sociological Approach

 • Social Structures, Social Problems and Social Issues